-- Completed all required courses; - Submitted the GO-21D if M.S. degree is either in a degree other than Sociology, or from a different institution; - Passed the comprehensive exam (and ensured that the department has filed the comprehensive exam report to Research and Graduate Studies); - Passed the dissertation proposal defense; - Received Human Subjects Research Review Committee Approval; - Met the requirements for advancement to candidacy established by Research and Graduate Studies.
+• Completed all required courses;

+- Submitted the GO-21D if M.S. degree is either in a degree other than Sociology, or from a different institution; - Passed the comprehensive exam (and ensured that the department has filed the comprehensive exam report to The Graduate School); - Passed the dissertation proposal defense; - Received Human Subjects Research Review Committee Approval and submitted a copy of the IRB approval to the Graduate School (grad@pdx.edu). - Met the requirements for advancement to candidacy established by The Graduate School.
 The department submits the GO-23, Doctoral Request for Advancement to Candidacy form.